 She was a special education teacher, working primarily with autistic students.
 Thirteen were assigned to her.
 She diligently cared for all of them.
 Some of them were high-functioning individuals, verbal.
 One could read other languages.
 Very impressive.
 Other students were barely self-sufficient.

 Then there were those students who needed a lot of extra assistance.
 One young man was severely autistic, unable to speak, engaging in repetitive behaviors, prone to taking off his shoes or flipping through a phone book during his free time.
 Most of the activities set aside for that student involved basic living activities.

 On some occasions, though, that young man could prove to be very challenging.
 When he took his shoes and socks off, he could not go outside.
 He was not even permitted to go on the bus.
 This proved a very difficult issue for the class.
 His one-on-one assistant could barely handle the young man, especially when he would flip off his shoes as soon as someone had forced them on.

 The teacher knew to handle this situation.
 She sat the young man down in the corner, dealing with him cautiously and carefully.
 She pleaded with the young man gently, assisting him little by little to put his feet in his socks, then work his way to putting his shoes on.
-It took a day or two to get the young student to put his shoes on and keep them on, but this teacher -- she helped him to do it.

 She prepared reading lessons every day.
 She had a candy store, a rewards system that taught them how to use money, how to save what they earned so that they could get something better.
 This little trick taught them the importance of delayed gratification.